-Nasdaq Dubai welcomes Mashreq’s $500mln Sukuk listing
+Nasdaq Dubai welcomes Mashreq’s $500mln sukuk listing

 This landmark Sukuk issuance marked Mashreq’s successful return to the international debt capital markets.
 It was also the first public issuance from the CEEMEA region since the announcement of U.S. tariffs in April 2025, which had triggered heightened volatility across global markets.
 The success of this transaction renewed market participants’ confidence, and was followed by a string of issuances, thereby helping to reopen the market for regional issuers.

-With this listing, the total value of Sukuk listed on Nasdaq Dubai has reached US$ 97.2 billion, further strengthening the exchange’s position as one of the world’s largest centres for Islamic fixed income.
+With this listing, the total value of Sukuk listed on Nasdaq Dubai has reached USD 97.2 billion, further strengthening the exchange’s position as one of the world’s largest centres for Islamic fixed income.